Scientific Name

 Repotting: Repot your plant when it outgrows its current pot by moving it out to a larger container to hold the plant better.
 Spring is the best time to repot P. subcapitatus.
 Make sure the soil is dry before you begin the repotting process.

 Propagation: Like all members of the genus Phedimus, this succulent can be grown from seeds, division, or stem cuttings.
-Dividing your P. subcapitatus is the best method to propagate because it is easy and usually very successful.
+Dividing your P. subcapitatus is the best propagating method because it is easy and usually very successful.
 Divide in spring when new shoots are seen.
 P. subcapitatus is also easily propagated from cuttings.
 Sow seeds in spring in well-drained soil in a sunny position.

 Learn more at How to Grow and Care for Phedimus.